NodeWave-Engineering/table-to-xlsx/README.md

 ## Changelog

+### v0.3.0

+- Address issue on bordering for col spanned column and rows
+- Address issue on font sizing
+- Implement auto fit for column to match content width and height

 ### v0.2.0
 - 🗑️ **Removed TitleConfig**: Simplified API by removing separate title configuration
 - 📝 **Direct HTML Titles**: Titles can now be set directly in HTML table headers